unpc2026/diaryasprogrammer/README.md

 ## Prompt to learn from a website in ChatGPT
-- Read this entire web page (link website), after that elaborate each section in order with concrete examples and show the step-by-step implementation of the code execution and output with clear explanations.
+- Review this entire webpage (https://www.php.net/manual/en/language.types.string.php), then explain each section in order with detailed explanations and examples, and illustrate the implementation of the code and output step by step with clear explanations.